ircdocs/modern-irc/index.md

 Immediately upon establishing a connection the client must attempt registration, without waiting for any banner message from the server.

-Until registration is complete, only a limited subset of commands may be accepted by the server.
+Until registration is complete, only a limited subset of commands SHOULD be accepted by the server.
+This is because it makes sense to require a registered (fully connected) client connection before allowing commands such as [`JOIN`](#join-message), [`PRIVMSG`](#privmsg-message) and others.

 The recommended order of commands during registration is as follows: